jermp/sshash/README.md

 	./bench salmonella_enterica.index

-To also store the abundances, use the option `--abundances`:
+To also store the weights, use the option `--weighted`:

-	./build ../data/unitigs_stitched/with_abundances/salmonella_enterica_k31_ust.abundances.fa.gz 31 13 --abundances --check --verbose
+	./build ../data/unitigs_stitched/with_weights/salmonella_enterica_k31_ust.weights.fa.gz 31 13 --weighted --check --verbose

 ### Example 2